 If someone you love has been abused or neglected in a nursing home, you may be entitled to financial compensation.
 An experienced Fort Lauderdale nursing home abuse lawyer can fight to hold the abuser responsible.
-Call Hollander Law Firm, P.A. at 954-287-0566 to schedule a free consultation with our lawyers today.
+Call Hollander Law Firm Accident Injury Lawyers at 954-287-0566 to schedule a free consultation with our lawyers today.

 Are you ready to learn more about getting justice for your family?
 Contact our Fort Lauderdale law firm to explore your legal options.